dalyn-lambert/Toukei-Time/README.md

 - A user can view a graph of their study time for a specific day.
 - A user can view a graph of their study time for a specific month.
 - A user can browse their resources.

-## How to Use

-Toukei Time was designed with a 'mobile first' mindset that prioritizes the ability to log studies and create resources as quickly as possible on the go.
-However, the site is still fully functionally on laptop and desktop computers.
-The Japanese text is translated to English on hover or tap.

-The 'Log' page funtions as the site's homepage.
-Here a user can log a study session or create a new resource.
-The 'Today' and 'Month' pages display study data for a specific day or month based on URL parameters.
-On the 'Browse' page a user can view all of their resources and filter them by status or category.

 ## What's Next?